 10% group discount is available for registering 3 or more participants from the same company.

-BIMCO issues electronic course files as an Adobe PDF file enabling you to make personal notes using a computer or tablet.
-Please bring a computer or tablet.
+BIMCO issues electronic course files as an Adobe PDF file enabling you to make personal notes.
 All documentation and presentations will be in English.
 Course access details will be provided once the registration is completed.